architsharan/tic-tac-toe/README.md

 ## 📜 Game Rules

-- Two players: Player 1 (X) and Player 2 (O)
+- Two players: Player 1 (X) and Player 2 (O).
-- Players take turns entering a number 1-9 to place their symbol
+- Players take turns entering a number 1-9 to place their symbol.
-- First player to align three symbols horizontally, vertically, or diagonally wins
+- First player to align three symbols horizontally, vertically, or diagonally wins.
-- If all cells are filled with no winner, the game ends in a draw
+- If all cells are filled with no winner, the game ends in a draw.
-- Cannot place a symbol in an already occupied cell
+- Cannot place a symbol in an already occupied cell.

 ---